-This engagement will be formally closed after the verification has been executed and the Verification Report has been finalized.
+This engagement was formally closed after the verification was executed and the Verification Report finalized.

 Preparing the Verification Report

 The purpose of the Verification Report is to document the verification findings.
 All discrepancies are described and compared to the materiality threshold individually and in aggregate.
 The Verification Statement, which presents ICF's verification conclusion, is included in the Verification Report.